albert-gee/old-macdonald/Writerside/topics/Matter.md

 Matter is an **IP-based** IoT connectivity standard that defines a common application layer for secure and interoperable communication over **Wi-Fi**, **[](Thread.md)**, and **Ethernet** networks.

+## Fabrics

+A **Matter Fabric** is a private virtual network that connects Matter Devices and extends across Wi-Fi, Thread, and Ethernet physical networks.
+During the Matter commissioning process, controllers assign Fabric credentials to ensure secure integration.

 ## Subscribing to events or attributes

 Subscribing to an event or attribute means that its current state is automatically refreshed whenever changes occur